DanielSmithMichigan/korean-word-memorization/cdk/create-quiz-lambda/stronger_prompt.md

 Provide the most natural and contextually appropriate English translation of the phrase.

 [Concise Translation Explanation]
-Explain any nuances, grammar points, or cultural context in the translation.
+Explain the words in the korean sentence, as well as any nuances that might not be obvious.
 Keep it brief and easy to understand for a language learner.

-[Word-by-Word Translation]
+[Vocabulary]
-Provide a word-by-word or morpheme-by-morpheme breakdown of the Korean phrase.
+Extract all meaningful vocabulary words (nouns, verbs, adjectives, adverbs) from the phrase.
+For each word, provide its unconjugated (dictionary) form and the English translation.
+Exclude common particles (e.g., 은/는, 이/가, 을/를) and basic conjunctions.
 Use the format "Korean Word - English Meaning".
-List each on a new line.

 [Korean Choices]
 Create a multiple-choice question that tests the user's understanding of a key word or grammar point from the Korean phrase.
 Provide one correct answer and at least two incorrect but plausible distractors.
 The "correct" option should be a word from the original Korean sentence.
 Every word from the korean sentence needs to be included, in order.
 There will be one quiz per word.